Kandahar Sophytos Inscription

-The Kandahar Sophytos Inscription is an inscription in Greek made by Sophytos (Σώφυτος), son of Naratos, in the 2nd century BCE, in the city of Kandahar.
+The Kandahar Sophytos Inscription is an inscription in Greek made by Sophytos (Σώφυτος), son of Naratos, in the 2nd century BCE, in the city of Kandahar, Afghanistan.
 The inscription is written on a square limestone plaque, which was probably part of a wall.
 The inscription, although bought on a market, is thought to have come from Old Kandahar, the supposed ancient Alexandria in Arachosia.

 The text is written in a very high level Greek language, displaying a real refinement of Greek culture so far east in Kandahar.
 The verses are in the sophisticated acrostich form.

 Sophytos and Naratos are not Greek names.
-They may have been Iranian, their actual names being possibly Subhūti and Nārada.
-The name "Sophytos" is also known from a 4th-3rd century Greek coins of the Arachosian satrap Sophytos, who is otherwise unknown.
-There is a possibility that the Sophytos of the inscription may have been a descendant of the eponymous Satrap Sophytos.
+They may have been Indian, their actual names being possibly Subhūti and Nārada.
+The name "Sophytos" is also known from a 4th-3rd century Greek coins, who is otherwise unknown.
+The Sophytos of the inscription may or may not have been a descendant of the eponymous Satrap Sophytos.

 According to the inscription, Sophytos was ruined in early life, but later rebuilt his fortune through fortitude.
-Some authors consider that his ruin may be due to the invasion of Arachosia by the Greco-Bactrians in the 2nd century BCE, supposing that Sophytos had been a Hellenized Iranian in the service of the Arachosians region of the Maurya Empire.
-The usage of Greek and Aramaic is attested in the area from the 3rd century BCE due to the Kandahar Bilingual Rock Inscription of Emperor Ashoka.
+Some authors consider that his ruin may be due to the invasion of Arachosia by the Greco-Bactrians in the 2nd century BCE, supposing that the family Sophytos had been Hellenized Indian in the service of the Maurya Empire.

-The inscription highlight the facts that some Iranian lived in the "Greek" city of Alexandria Arachosia, and had reached a very high level of Greek culture (only one mistake in prosody has been identified in the whole text).